Metro Recycling Information

 Find out how Metro's RID Patrol tackles the problem of illegal dumping on public property.
 Report illegal dumpers online or call 503-234-3000.

-Metro's RID Patrol tackles the problem of illegal dumping in multiple ways: cleaning up dump sites, investigating evidence found at the dump sites, issuing citations to the guilty parties and working with law enforcement agencies and communities that need education and help to reduce dumping in their neighborhoods.
+Since 1993, Metro's RID Patrol has been tackling the problem of illegal dumping by cleaning up dump sites, investigating evidence found there, issuing citations to guilty parties and working with local law enforcement agencies to educate people and help them reduce dumping in their neighborhoods.

 You could become the victim of con artists who dump your trash illegally.
 The result could be an environmental eyesore and even a citation and fine for the resident who was only trying to save a few dollars.